dvdvideo1234/TSP/readme_.md

 Methods starting with capital letter affect the object they are call on.

 You can view the "main.cpp" for tutorial how to use the library.
+Check out output file to trace the test process.
 ```